 Melanoma Clinical Trial

-Polarized Dendritic Cell (aDC1) Vaccine, Interferon Alpha-2, Rintatolimod, and Celecoxib for the Treatment of HLA-A2+ Refractory Melanoma
+Polarized Dendritic Cell (aDC1) Based Treatment, Interferon Alpha-2, Rintatolimod, and Celecoxib for the Treatment of HLA-A2+ Refractory Melanoma

 This phase II trial studies how well polarized dendritic cell (aDC1) vaccine, interferon alpha-2, rintatolimod, and celecoxib work together in treating patients with HLA-A2 positive (+) melanoma that has not responded to previous treatment (refractory).
 The aDC1 vaccine contains white blood cells (dendritic cells or DCs) that stimulates the immune system.
 Interferon alpha-2 can improve the body?s natural response to infections and other diseases.
 It can also interfere with the division of cancer cells and slow tumor growth.
 Rintalolimid may stimulate the immune system.
 Celecoxib is a drug that reduces pain.
 This study is being done to find out if aDC1 vaccine, interferon alpha-2, rintatolimod, and celecoxib can prevent the growth and/or progression of melanoma.

-I. To evaluate the objective response rate to treatment with an autologous alpha-type-1 polarized dendritic cells (alphaDC1)/TBVA vaccine (alpha-type-1-polarized dendritic cells loaded with tumor blood vessel-targeting antigenic peptides) plus cytokine modulating (CKM) regimen (rintatolimod, recombinant interferon alpha-2 [IFN-alpha2b] and, celecoxib) in human leukocyte antigen (HLA)-A2+ subjects with primary PD-1 resistant immuno-oncology (IO)-refractory melanoma (who will continue the original PD-1/PD-L1 regimen for 12 weeks).
+I. To evaluate the objective response rate to treatment with an autologous alpha-type-1 polarized dendritic cells (alphaDC1)/TBVA cell-based treatment (alpha-type-1-polarized dendritic cells loaded with tumor blood vessel-targeting antigenic peptides) plus cytokine modulating (CKM) regimen (rintatolimod, recombinant interferon alpha-2 [IFN-alpha2b] and, celecoxib) in human leukocyte antigen (HLA)-A2+ subjects with primary PD-1 resistant immuno-oncology (IO)-refractory melanoma (who will continue the original PD-1/PD-L1 regimen for 12 weeks).

-I. To evaluate the immune-related objective response rate (objective response rate [ORR]; per immune-related Response Evaluation Criteria in Solid Tumors [iRECIST];) in the above patient population treated with autologous alphaDC1/TBVA vaccine plus cytokine CKM regimen followed by re-treatment with PD1 blockade (+/- CTLA4 blockade).
+I. To evaluate the immune-related objective response rate (objective response rate [ORR]; per immune-related Response Evaluation Criteria in Solid Tumors [iRECIST];) in the above patient population treated with autologous alphaDC1/TBVA cell-based treatment plus cytokine CKM regimen followed by continued treatment with PD-1/PD-LI blockade (+/- CTLA4 blockade or LAG3 blockade).

 II.
-Evaluate rate of durable responses (> 6 months) on the combination treatment in the above patient population treated with autologous alphaDC1/TBVA vaccine plus cytokine CKM regimen followed by re-treatment with PD1 blockade (+/- CTLA4 blockade).
+Evaluate rate of durable responses (> 6 months) on the combination treatment in the above patient population treated with autologous alphaDC1/TBVA cell-based treatment plus cytokine CKM regimen followed by continued treatment with PD-1/PD-L1 blockade (+/- CTLA4 blockade or LAG3 blockade).

-I. Examine whether the combination of peptide-loaded autologous alphaDC1 vaccines and tumor-selective chemokine modulation (CKM: IFN-a2b, rintatolimod, and celecoxib) improves the overall survival (OS) and immune-related progression-free survival (iPFS) in HLA-A2+ subjects PD-1/PD-L1-refractory melanoma compared to the historical control of the best supportive care.
+I. Examine whether the combination of peptide-loaded autologous alphaDC1 cell-based treatment and tumor-selective chemokine modulation (CKM: IFN-a2b, rintatolimod, and celecoxib) improves the overall survival (OS) and immune-related progression-free survival (iPFS) in HLA-A2+ subjects PD-1/PD-L1-refractory melanoma compared to the historical control of the best supportive care.